 Basics of Watercolor Painting

 First, you need to know your primary colors: red, yellow, and blue.
-When you combine two primary colors, you get a secondary color, like green, orange, and purple.
+When you combine two primary colors, you get a secondary color, like green paint, orange, and purple.
 And when you mix a primary color with a secondary color, you get one of six tertiary colors like yellow-orange, blue-green, and so on.

 Each watercolor palette is different, so it’s a great idea for you to paint out a simple color wheel with all twelve colors (three primary, three secondary, and six tertiary) starting out with just your primary colors.
 This way you can get a feel for how your paint will behave, and it will help you understand the basics of color mixing firsthand.